Prevent burnout

 • I’ll take a vacation and then be okay

-• If people just let me do my job, I would be fine
+• If people just let me do my job, I'd be fine

 • It’s not me, it’s everyone and everything else